MillenniumMachines/MillenniumOS/README.md

 ## Usage
   - Download the ZIP file of a release.
   - Copy the folder structure to the root of your SD card.
-  - Add `M98 P"merf.g"` to the bottom of your `config.g` file.
+  - Add `M98 P"mos.g"` to the bottom of your `config.g` file.
-  - Configure your settings in `merf-vars.g`
+  - Configure your settings in `mos-vars.g`

 ## Notes
   - You _must_ be using RRF `v3.5.0-rc.1` or above.
-MeRF uses many 'meta gcode' features that do not exist in earlier versions.
+MOS uses many 'meta gcode' features that do not exist in earlier versions.
-  - MeRF includes its own `daemon.g` file to implement repetitive tasks, such as VSSC.
-If you already have a `daemon.g` file, you will need to rename it and include it into the MeRF `daemon.g`.
-This will require modifying your existing code to work smoothly with the MeRF `daemon.g`.
+  - MOS includes its own `daemon.g` file to implement repetitive tasks, such as VSSC.
+If you already have a `daemon.g` file, you will need to rename it and include it into the MOS `daemon.g`.
+This will require modifying your existing code to work smoothly with the MOS `daemon.g`.

 ## Bugs, Issues, Support
 If you find any bugs or issues, please report them on this repository.
 Best-effort support is available via our Discord.